nhsconnect/digital-referrals/pages/getstarted/getstarted_development_journey.md

 summary: "Describing the development journey when working with the e-Referral APIs"
 ---

-The diagram below provides a more detailed view of a typical Development Journey as a sequence of phases together with the key activities, support materials and/or services provided by the Ecosystem.
+The diagram below provides a more detailed view of a typical Development Journey as a sequence of phases together with the key activities, support materials and/or services provided by the API Hub.

 ![NHS e-RS API Development Journey](images/getstarted/NHS_eRS_API_Development_Journey-1024x835.jpg)

-Note that not all activities are illustrated.
-For instance Target Operating Model, Clinical Safety assessment and Information Governance (IG) assurance.

 As shown in the figure above, a typical scenario involves the following steps: